Ti-FDGG/Ti-FDGG/README.md

-# Timothy
+# 👋 Hi, I'm Ti-FDGG!
-I'm now testing to use Git.
+- 🔭 I'm currently studying Computer Science and Technology at Beijing Institute of Technology.
-*我正在测试使用Git*
+- 📫 How to reach me: [chenmfwyyx@163.com](mailto:chenmfwyyx@163.com)